 Federal Pell Grant.
 The Federal Pell Grant is a federal program designed to provide financial assistance to those who need it to attend post-high school educational institutions.
-Federal Pell Grants are intended to be the "floor" of a financial aid package and may be combined with other forms of aid in order to meet the full costs of education.
 The amount of your Federal Pell Grant is determined on the basis of your own and your family's financial resources.
-The grant is based on need, and may range from \$573 to \$5,730.
-The Free Application for Federal Student Aid (FAFSA) must be submitted by those who wish to file for the Pell Grant.
+The grant is based on need, and may range from \$573 to \$5,775 The Free Application for Federal Student Aid (FAFSA) must be submitted by those who wish to file for the Pell Grant.